unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 Documentation is found in `docs/source`, and is divided into the following sections:

 -  a **guide**, whose content needs to be written from scratch for new features.
 For more details, go to [](contributing.md#proposing-a-new-feature-to-mitiq) and [](contributing_docs.md#adding-files-to-the-user-guide)
-- **examples** which can be either jupyter notebooks or MyST formatted notebook.
+- **examples** which can be either a jupyter notebook or a MyST formatted notebook.
 A checklist is available in [](contributing_docs.md#adding-example-files)
 - an **API-doc** part, which is (mostly) automatically generated.
 See [](contributing_docs.md#automatically-add-information-from-the-api-docs) for additional information.

 Information in the docs should be added as markdown files using the MyST markdown syntax.
 If you are adding a new file (as opposed to editing an existing one), ensure to add it to an associated TOC so that it is discoverable.

 The main table of contents (TOC) file for the docs is `index.md`.
 It includes `guide/guide.md` and `apidoc.md`, among other files.
 To add a new file to the base TOC, make sure it gets listed in the `toctree` directive like this:
 ````